SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/processing-rules/include-and-exclude-rules-otel.md

 * If you want to **collect the majority of data** from a source template, provide **exclude** rules to match (filter out) the lesser volume of data.
 * If you want to **collect a small set of data** from a source template, provide **include** rules to match (filter in) the lesser volume of data.

-For example, to include only messages coming from a Windows Event log with id 8015, you can add a Logs Filter to source template and select the "Type" of the filter as "Include message that match" and can use the following filter regular expression:
+For example, to include only messages coming from a Windows Event log with ID `8015`, you can add a Logs Filter to the source template and select the **Type** of the filter as "Include message that match", and can use the following filter regular expression:

 ```
 .*"id":8015.*